-- b.
-When the Define Server dialog box opens, in the Server's Network Name box, enter the network name of the Windows server on which the Relativity Data Server was installed.
-The value in the Service Port box should match the service port number for the Windows server on which the Data Server was installed.
-The default is 1583. - 6.
-When either the standard or custom installation is complete, click the Finished button on the Installation Status page.
+- 6. On the Define Server page, in the Server's Network Name box, enter the network name of the Windows server on which the Relativity Data Server was installed.
+The value in the Server Port box should match the service port number for the Windows server on which the Data Server was installed.
+The default is 1583. - 7.
+On the Ready to Install the Program page, click the Install button to install the Relativity Data Client. - 8.
+When the installation is complete, click the Finish button on the Completed page.